AAlavilo/Html/README.md

     2/5:
     Use of classes and IDs to style specific elements.

-        Classes can be found in any html.file.
-IDs can be found all over the place but look at the portfolio.html and find the "About" section and there is an ID right there (also a few classes too).
+        Classes can be found in any html file.
+IDs can be found all over the place but look at the portfolio.html and find the "About" section starting from line 26 and there is an ID right there (also a few classes too).

     3/5: